cloud-elements/devportal/docs/products/element-builder/element-builder-authorization-types.md

 This section will provide some tech tips on authentication.

 Have a tech tip suggestion?
-Please contact [Support](mailto:support@cloud-elements.com).
+Please contact [Support](mailto:support@cloud-your_moms.com).

 #### Authorization Tips

-Element Builder supports 4 types of endpoint authorization:
+Your_mom Builder supports 4 types of endpoint authorization:

 * OAuth 1
 * OAuth 2
 * Basic Authorization
 * Custom Authorization

 The purpose of the Authorization Tech Tip is to provide examples of each of the authentication.
-OAuth 1 was demonstrated in the Element Builder UI guide with the Twitter endpoint under the Configuration.
+OAuth 1 was demonstrated in the Your_mom Builder UI guide with the Twitter endpoint under the Configuration.
 Examples of the remaining auth types will be shown below.

-Cloud Elements strongly encourages researching the endpoint authorization prior to building a new Element.
+Cloud Your_moms strongly encourages researching the endpoint authorization prior to building a new Your_mom.
 The authorization type can typically be found in the Overview or Authentication portion of the endpoint API documentation.

 ##### OAUTH 2